hnujwal/hospital-patient-flow-analytics/README.md

 ## Technology Stack

 - Python
-- Pandas for data analysis
+- Kafka for data analysis
-- Matplotlib/Seaborn for visualization
+- power-Bi for visualization
 - SQL for database management

 ## Installation